aslamhus/VideoEditor/CONTRIBUTING.md

 - I would also like to remove the `cropperjs` dependency and replace it with a custom cropper.
 Again, this would require a significant amount of work.
 - general clean up and seek and destroy any unused / duplicate code.

+## Features to Add

+1. Minimum duration limit.
+Current the `limit` argument excepts max duration only.
+This limits how much the range selector can be expanded.
+I would like to add a minimum duration limit as well.
+2. Loop toggle control button.
+This would allow the user to loop the video, toggling the loop on and off.
+3. Rotate video.
+Extend the cropper to allow the user to rotate the video.
+(Lowest priority)

 ## TODOS

-1. Window event listener clean up when video editor is destroyed
-2. Add property @type for menu bar button (types should go in the type.js file)
-3. Expand readme
-4. Further encapsulate cropper functionality in the Timeline component.
-Probably, the Viewer component is the right place for it.
-5. Housecleaning: removed commented out code, erroneous comments, and unused variables.
+1. Code quality improvements
+2. Fix flash when the cropper is toggled on.
+3. Add more documentation
+4. Reduce complexity of Timeline / RangeSelector
+5. Move responsibility of the Cropper to the Viewer or more appropriate component than Timeline.
 6. Decrease bundle size.
-7. Add tests
-8. Reduce complexity of Timeline / RangeSelector
-9. Add more documentation
-10. There is a brief flash when the cropper is toggled on.
+7. Window event listener clean up when video editor is destroyed
+8. Add property @type for menu bar button (types should go in the type.js file)
+9. Expand readme
+10. Housecleaning: remove commented out code, erroneous comments, and unused variables.
 11. Lazyload instructions component

-## Features to Add

-1. Minimum duration limit
-2. Loop toggle control button
-3. Rotate video
+12. Add tests